-- 1. Public officers or employees who travel shall receive a per diem amount or shall be reimbursed for actual lodging, meal expenses, and mileage in accordance with the rules and regulations of the state. - 2.
+- 1. Public officers or employees who travel shall receive a per diem amount or shall be reimbursed for actual lodging, meal allowance, and mileage in accordance with the rules and regulations of the state. - 2.
 Travel reimbursement forms must be itemized at the lowest level (costs per day) in chronological order.
-Reimbursement forms/vouchers should be submitted to DFA for approval no later than 14 business days after the travel was completed.
-If over 14 business days, a memo addressed to the State Controller from the CFO must be attached to the voucher in SHARE explaining why the deadline was missed and what internal controls the agency is putting in place to ensure compliance with this policy. - 3.
+Reimbursement forms/vouchers should be submitted to DFA for approval no later than 14 business days after the last day of travel.
+If over 14 business days, a memo addressed to the State Controller from the CFO must be attached to the voucher in SHARE explaining why the deadline was missed and what internal controls the agency is putting in place to ensure compliance with this policy, should be specific to each individual traveler. - 3.
 Personal preferences can be defined as travel costs that exceed the lowest economic manner practical at the time of travel.
 Personal preferences are not reimbursable, and the traveler can only be reimbursed for the lowest cost practical at the time of travel. - 4.
 The Itemized Schedule of Travel Expenses (ISTE) form published on the FCD website must be used in its original form without changes.
-Agencies must use the most recent version of the form as published by DFA. - 5.
-Non salaried public officers (board, committee members) must provide certification of attendance (roll call sheet, minutes of the meeting, etc.) for each meeting attended.
+Agencies must use the most recent version of the form as published by DFA.
+Note, nature of expense column should not contain acronyms or abbreviations. - 5.
+Non-salary public officers (board, committee members) must provide certification of attendance (roll call sheet, minutes of the meeting, etc.) for each meeting attended.
 Boards or commissions must select the appropriate drop-down box on the ISTE to identify whether the public officer attended the meeting virtually or in person as well as how long the meeting lasted. - 6.
-For international travel where the exchange rate is not listed on the purchase receipt, DFA requires using the exchange rates posted on the OANDA website for reimbursement requests. https://www1.oanda.com/currency/converter/. - 7.
-All international travel must be approved in advance by the oversight governing body.
+For international travel where the exchange rate is not listed on the purchase receipt, DFA requires using the daily exchange rates posted on the OANDA website for reimbursement requests.
+The daily exchange rates must be attached in chronological order as part of the supporting documentation. https://www1.oanda.com/currency/converter/.

+- 7. All international travel must be approved in advance by the oversight governing body.
 For executive branch agencies this would be the Governor's Office.
 For other branches, it must be approved in advance by the oversight authority.
-International travel rates can be found on the DFA website.

-8. In addition to international travel reimbursement, state agencies may purchase business class airfare for international travel upon approval by the Office of the Chief of Staff to the Governor for executive branch agencies or the oversight governing body for non-executive branch agencies.
+International travel rates can be found on the DFA website. - 8.
+In addition to international travel reimbursement, state agencies may purchase business class airfare for international travel upon approval by the Office of the Chief of Staff to the Governor for executive branch agencies or the oversight governing body for non-executive branch agencies.
 The purchase of business class travel only applies to international flights that exceed 10 hours in total flight time to include the changing of planes and layovers or if business class travel is required for medical accommodation or special needs.
 Written approval from the oversight authority and justification as to the need must be attached to the travel voucher in SHARE.
 As noted in Subsection D (3), travel costs should be incurred at the lowest economical manner practical.
 Agencies must ensure the increased costs noted in this section are necessary for business purposes and are a good use of taxpayer monies.